mikeric/rivets/README.md

 #### Building

-Rivets.js uses [gulp](http://gulpjs.com/) as it's build tool.
+Rivets.js uses [gulp](http://gulpjs.com/) as its build tool.
 Run the following task to compile + minify the source into `dist/`.

 ```
 $ gulp build